-Most leaders know by now that improving employee experience is really, really important.
-But I don’t think they know just how much.
-Organizations are often on the back foot about employee engagement and tend to ignore it while pursuing more short-term goals.
+Most leaders know by now that improving employee experience (EX) is really, really important.
+But organizations are often on the back foot about enhancing employee experience.
+They tend to ignore it while pursuing more short-term goals.
 After all, there’s always something more urgent to focus on.
-That’s a huge mistake.

 Don’t take our word for it, though.
-We’ve got good reasons to back this up.
-We’ll soon walk you through 15 reasons why you need to prioritize improving employee experience.
+We’ll walk you through 15 reasons why you need to prioritize improving employee experience.

 Before we get into that, though, let’s begin by understanding what we mean by employee experience.